 Save up pay for those “miscellaneous” expenses.

 We all want to cheer on our Zane at the hockey finals, hear Kathy belt out that solo at talent show, and see Manuel speak at the auditorium.
+Having these experience is a part of paying for college costs.
 Ensure you have the funds to be able to support your friends and have fun by saving some of those summer job earnings.

 Pay any unsubsidized interest on your student loans.

 Whether from the federal government or a private lender, the majority of student loans have interest accruing while a student is in school at least half time and often during a six-month grace period before repayment begins.
 Although it seems great to not have to make payments on loans during this time, interest is accruing.
 If not paid, then the interest is capitalized – meaning it is added to principal just before entering into repayment.
-No one wants to pay interest on interest, so consider making interest-only payments to your lender(s) with your summer job or #workstudy wages.
+No one wants to pay interest on interest, so consider making interest-only payments to your lender(s) with your summer job or #workstudy wages to your college costs.